Spring 2015 Registration for Re-admitted Students

 - Course Prerequisites: Check the Class Finder in Polaris for course prerequisites that apply to the courses you plan to request.
 If you do not meet the prerequisite for a course, you will not be allowed to add the course without an override.
 If an instructor agrees to waive a course prerequisite, ask the instructor to submit an override in Polaris.
 If you believe you meet a prerequisite with a course you took during off-campus study, ask the instructor to submit an override of the prerequisite.
 Overrides that have been entered for you will be viewable in your Registration page in Polaris (in the Registration Status tab).
 Keep in mind that any faculty permission you receive is good for one specific course section and one specific semester only.
 No prerequisite overrides are needed to add labs.

 - Registration Restrictions: If a course has registration restrictions (such as first years only, declared majors/minors only, etc.) they are listed in the Class Finder.
-These may not be overridden until the Add/Drop period at the start of the semester.
+These may be overridden by the instructor during Add-Drop I or II.

 - Class Exclusions restrict a student from taking a course if s/he has previously taken a specific course.
 Exclusions appear in the Class Finder.
 An instructor who agrees to override this course can do so through Polaris.